jonathan-doenz/hhhml/datastory.md

 1.  **[Task A]** Do Machine Learning-based classification approaches find similar positive treatment effects as the regression analyses of the paper?
 In other words, do we reach the same conclusions as the researchers if we try to classify households as `treatment` or `control` based on the dependent variables?
 2.  **[Task B]** Is it possible to predict the most important variables from the 2005 survey using only data from the 2000 census?

 # Task A

 Our task A consists in two main goals:
-1. Compare the predictive performances of the different _outcome variables_ specified in Tables 4 and 6 of the paper to predict whether a household is from the treatment of control group.
+- 1.Compare the predictive performances of the different _outcome variables_ specified in Tables 4 and 6 of the paper to predict whether a household is from the treatment of control group.

 To achieve this, we first build a baseline model that only includes control variables, i.e. features from the 2000 census, and features from the 2005 survey that are used either in their regression model 3 or as robustness checks in Table 7 of the paper.
 50 such features were selected.